-> The day after posting The Trail of Gentleman Callers, I woke up in a dark mood and lacked any desire to bother with the final Martian Dating installment.
-I didn’t pull the covers off my head and didn’t know whether it was day or night.
+The day after posting The Trail of Gentleman Callers, I woke up in a dark mood and lacked any desire to bother with the final Martian Dating installment.
+My head was under the covers and I didn’t know whether it was day or night.
 The ceaseless writing had put me off my sleep and eating.
 I slept no more than four hours at a time and I skipped classes, grocery shopping and meeting with friends.

-The crazy tree had to be out of me before I could get back to my life.
+The crazy tree branching in my head had to be out of me before I could get back to my life.

 I almost hoped to collapse from exhaustion, hit my head and get amnesia so that I could be done.
 A writer friend said he admired my monomania, and this made me disgusted with myself: Did I come down to being a person obsessed with her blog?

-That particular day, I lay in bed under the covers for an hour, thinking as I do, feeling the thoughts like a horde of chomping mice in my head.
+That particular day, I lay awake in bed thinking as I do, feeling the thoughts like a horde of chomping mice in my head.

 Why had I felt the need to do the I am bad, I am bad dance in the “gentlemen” post?
 Why was I intent on sending some message of I don’t deserve your love and attention?
 Didn’t my existing guilt subject me to enough mental punishment without having to add phrases like I had left a trail of carcasses?